MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-provided-azure-containers-and-queues-for-spo-migration-api.md

 ---

-# SharePoint Online provided Azure containers and queues for SPO Migration API
+# SharePoint provided Azure containers and queues for SPO Migration API

 ## Overview

-One of the requirements for using the SharePoint Online Migration API is the use of an Azure container for temporary storage.
-The cost of an Azure container is now free; the free default Azure container is now part of the basic SharePoint online offering.
-Every tenant who signs up for SharePoint Online will get this for free.
+One of the requirements for using the SharePoint Migration API is the use of an Azure container for temporary storage.
+The cost of an Azure container is now free; the free default Azure container is now part of the basic SharePoint offering.
+Every tenant who signs up for SharePoint will get this for free.

 Important key aspects include:

 - The containers and queues are unique per request and not reused.
 Once a container is given to a customer this container will not be reused or shared.

 - The containers and queue are automatically deleted.
-As per the standard SharePoint Online Compliance, Microsoft will automatically destroy the container within 30 to 90 days .
+As per the standard SharePoint Compliance, Microsoft will automatically destroy the container within 30 to 90 days .

 - The containers and queues are in the customer's datacenter location.
-We make sure to provision containers that are in the same physical location as their SharePoint online tenant.
+We make sure to provision containers that are in the same physical location as their SharePoint tenant.

-- The containers and queues can be obtained programmatically through SharePoint Online.
+- The containers and queues can be obtained programmatically through SharePoint.

 ## Encryption process